DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 Field | Type | Description
 ------|------|------------
-column | [Column](grid.md#column) | A column associated with the item. draft? | string | The item preview mode.
-Contains the "add", "remove" or "reorder" value.
+column | [Column](grid.md#column) | A column associated with the item. draft? | boolean | Specifies if the item is in preview mode.

 ### GroupingPanel.ContainerProps